ftakelait/ArabicNLI/README.md

 This project is licensed under the terms of the MIT license.

 ## Citations
-**Note**: I am considering submitting my work to AAAI 2023 conference.
+**Note**: I am considering submitting my work to AAAI 2023 conference, but still not sure what conference I may submit to.
 Any feedback or guidelines will be much appreciated.

 If you use this code or our results in your research, please cite:

 ```
 @misc{yourname2023arabicnli,
-  title={Enhancing Arabic Natural Language Inference using Pre-Trained Transformer Models: A Comparative Study and a New Benchmark},
+  title={Arabic Natural Language Inference with Pre-trained Transformers: Exploring the Power of Semantic Understanding},
   author={Fouzi Takelait},
   year={2023},
   eprint={12345},